Zarr (data format): Applications

 Representation of microscopy data for high-content screening using OME-Zarr.

 Due to its efficient handling of tensors, Zarr is being used to publish weather and satellite data and energy data, among others.
 For bioimaging such as microscopy, a consortium called the Open Microscopy Environment (OME) created a format called "OME-Zarr", based on Zarr with some discipline-specific extensions.

 The .zarr specification enables granular representation of outputs of complex experiments, such as high content screening assays.
 Each plate read in the microscope contains multiple wells, and to scan each well, multiple fields are needed.
 Each image may have up to 5 dimensions (time points, imaging channels and the three space dimensions).
 It may also include resolution pyramids, enabling better performance of visualization tools.
 As Zarr uses multiple directories for organizing data, each of these different fields can be specified and retrieved independently, for example by retrieving a custom URL from object storage databases.

+Experimental uses of the Zarr format also include the representation of RDF triples.